Skip to content

 Get Card Sensitive Data

 To get a card sensitive data, use the Cards SDK service method cardsService.getCardSensitiveData.
-Pass the session_token, the wallet_uuid, the card_uuid and the GetCardSensitiveDataSdkCallback.
+Pass the session_token, the wallet_uuid and the card_uuid.

 cardsService.getCardSensitiveData(